cloudflare/cloudflare-docs/products/workers/src/content/learning/logging-workers.md

 ## Accessing production logs with the dashboard

-You can also view the production logs associated with any Worker from the [Cloudflare dashboard](https://dash.cloudflare.com?to=/:account/workers/overview).
-Click on any Worker and then click "Logs."
-Logging is available for all customers, including those on the free plan.
+You can also view the production logs associated with any Worker by [logging into the Cloudflare dashboard](https://dash.cloudflare.com?to=/:account/workers/overview).
+From your **Account Home** > go to *Workers** > select your **Worker script** > and select **Logs**.
+Logging is available for all customers, from free to enterprise plans.

 A few things worth mentioning:

-- These logs are not stored.
+- Workers logs are not stored.
 You can start and stop the stream at any time to view them, but they do not persist.
 - Logs will not display if the Worker's requests per second are over 200 for the last 5 minutes.
-- Logs from any [Durable Objects](/learning/using-durable-objects) your Worker is using will show up here.
+- Logs from any [Durable Objects](/learning/using-durable-objects) your Worker is using will show up in the dashboard.
 - A maximum of 10 clients can view a Worker's logs at one time.
 This can be a combination of either dashboard sessions or `wrangler tail` calls.

 --------------------------------